 The Navy intends to build the FFG(X) to a modified version of an existing ship design-an approach called the parent-design approach.
 The parent design could be a U.S. ship design or a foreign ship design.
-At least five industry teams are reportedly competing for the FFG(X) program.
-Two of these teams are offering designs for the FFG(X) that are modified versions of the two Littoral Combat Ship (LCS) designs that the Navy has procured in prior years.
-The other three industry teams are offering designs for the FFG(X) that are based on other existing ship designs.
-One of these three other industry teams is proposing to build its design at one of the LCS shipyards.
-The Navy plans to announce the outcome of the FFG(X) competition in July 2020.
-The LCS program is covered in detail in another CRS report.
+At least four industry teams are reportedly competing for the FFG(X) program.
+Two of the teams are reportedly proposing to build their FFG(X) designs at the two shipyards that have been building Littoral Combat Ships (LCSs) for the Navy-Austal USA of Mobile, AL, and Fincantieri/Marinette Marine (F/MM) of Marinette, WI.
+The other two teams are reportedly proposing to build their FFG(X) designs at General Dynamics/Bath Iron Works, of Bath, ME, and Huntington Ingalls Industries/Ingalls Shipbuilding of Pascagoula, MS.